Ahmed-Salem-Null/password-validator-develop/README.md

 ### Validation Results

-Each validation attempt returns a `JeremyKendall\Password\Result` object.
+Each validation attempt returns a `AhmedSalem\Password\Result` object.
 The object provides some introspection into the status of the validation process.

 * `Result::isValid()` will return `true` if the attempt was successful